-Commodity Name Exposure in 'towards the Exposure in quantity terms towards the particular % of such expos ure hedged derivativ mmodity particular commodity % of such exposure hedged through commodity derivatives Domes stic market Internatio nal market Total commodity ОТС Exchange отс Exchange
+Commodity Name Exposure in ' towards the towards the particular commodity % of such % of such expos ure hedgeo derivativ mmodity particular commodity Domes stic market Internatio nal market Total commonly ОТС Exchange ОТС Exchange

 As of the reporting date i.e. 31 March 2021 the Company did not have any open contracts/derivative and consequential gains or losses arising therefrom.